 About Greater Twin Cities United Way

 Ranked as Minnesota’s largest nongovernmental social services funder, United Way connects people and resources within our community to challenge and change systems—like Minnesota’s education and jobs gap—that limit our potential.
-Our mission is to unite caring people to build pathways out of poverty, thereby improving individual lives and the community.
-Learn more at https://www.gtcuw.org/ and about our 24-hour, statewide, multilingual information and referral service, United Way 2-1-1 at http://www.211unitedway.org/.
+Our mission is to galvanize our community to build pathways to prosperity and equity for all.
+Learn more at www.gtcuw.org and about our 24-hour, statewide, multilingual information and referral service, United Way 2-1-1 at www.211unitedway.org.
 Greater Twin Cities United Way serves Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott and western Washington counties.
-For more information call (612) 340-7400.
+For more information, call (612) 340-7400.